 You should think about crate training a dog before you even bring your new pet home.
 It should not be a practice that you plan on using to contain your dog throughout the course of his life or to punish him.
 The primary use of pet crate training is house breaking.
 On top of that, dog crates can also be very handy when traveling with a dog.

-Dogs do not like to use the bathroom in their den, or in this case their dog crate.
+Dogs do not like to use the bathroom in their den, or in this case, their dog crate.
 Learning how to crate train a dog and picking the a good soft dog crate (or a metal crate) will also protect your belongings from being chewed by a rambunctious puppy.
 It’s something that every pet owner usually must go through, and those who avoid crate training early usually regret it.

 Majority of dogs love being in their crates (though some do not).
 Generally, crating dogs gives your pet a place where he can be in peace and have his own space.
 It protects your home and reduces the number of messes you’ll have to clean up.
 Learning how to crate train a dog is a win-win for pet owners and their dogs, as long as you do so safely and effectively.
 So here’s everything you must know about how to crate train a dog and the potential pitfalls and mistakes you should try to avoid.

 If you give your dog negative connotations about his crate, he’ll never want to go inside.
 Using dog crates as punishment is the easiest way to get your canine to associate them with negativity and having the dog to avoid and be scared of them in the future.